xOsprey

 Up to five different calls have been recognized by researchers, used for begging, alarm, courtship and nest defense.
 The most frequent call is a piercing, chirping cheep-cheep or yewk-yewk.
 When they are near their nest, ospreys may make a sharp, frenzied cheereek.

-Monogamous, ospreys reach sexual maturity at age three and often mate with the same partner for life.
-Adults return each year to nest in the same area in which they were born.
 Experienced breeders begin to arrive at old nest sites in late February or early March, while less experienced breeders arrive later in the season and can spend several weeks finding a mate and nesting site.
 Males arrive before females.
 Courtship and nest building or repair begin once a pair has reunited.
 Large, bulky nests are built using branches, corn stalks, shoreline debris and other materials.
 Nests are often located near the water on tall structures like dead snags, utility poles, channel markers and nesting platforms.
+Access to trees or man-made platforms to nest in is crucial for the survival of ospreys, as they need a place to safely keep their eggs from predators.
+Each summer, you can watch osprey eggs hatch through nesting cams from the Chesapeake Conservancy or Chesapeake Bay Foundation.

 - Ospreys are one of the largest raptors in North America and one of the most widespread birds in the world.
 They are found on every continent except for Antarctica.